Get 50 GB of free cloud storage with MEGA. MEGA offers secure end-to-end encryption to help combat a breach in privacy.

 10 GB of free online storage space is offered by Box (formerly Box.net).

-There's a mobile application for nearly all devices - iOS, Android, BlackBerry, and Windows Phone - that lets you upload/download/share your content.
-The desktop sync client for Windows and macOS make is super simple to upload files to Box.
+There's a mobile application for nearly all devices that lets you upload/download/share your content.
+The desktop sync client also makes it super simple to upload files to Box.

 Box users can share whole folders of data or pick single files to share with a public link.